-Southend-on-Sea Borough Council is also working with six other councils to promote growth in the region with increased collaboration through the Association of South Essex Local Authorities (ASELA).
+Southend-on-Sea City Council is also working with six other councils to promote growth in the region with increased collaboration through the Association of South Essex Local Authorities (ASELA).

 SELEP is the largest Local Enterprise Partnership area in England outside of London in terms of population and economic output.
 SELEP brings together businesses, councils, universities and other industry players in a ‘coalition for growth’ and also encompasses East Sussex, Essex, Kent, Medway and Thurrock.

 - Thames Estuary Production Corridor: it has been predicted that the long term investment in creative industries could create 50k new jobs and add £3.7bn to the UK economy

 - the Thames Estuary Commission believes 1.3million jobs could be created in the Thames Estuary region by 2050